College 529 Savings Plan

 - By: Greenpath Financial Wellness

-There are two types of 529 plans: pre-paid tuition plans and college savings plans.
+Knowing about the two types of 529 plans is helpful: pre-paid tuition plans and college savings plans.
 All 50 states and the District of Columbia sponsor at least one type of 529 plan.
 In addition, a group of private colleges and universities sponsor a pre-paid tuition plan.

 Pre-Paid Tuition Plans vs. 529 Plans